When Your Kid Feels Sick Every School Morning

 She is still in there.
 The bright kid, the funny kid, the kid who cared enough to be nervous in the first place.
 Anxiety did not erase her.
 It just got loud.

 The work is grounded in evidence-based approaches that actually move the needle on anxiety: cognitive behavioral therapy, exposure-based methods, parent coaching, and protocols designed for tough situations like school refusal.
 None of it is rigid.
-The science gets shaped to fit the young person in front of me and the family she belongs to.
+The science gets shaped to fit the young person in front of our clinicians and the family she belongs to.
 In practice, that usually looks like:

 This is not about turning her into a different person.
 It is about helping the bright, sensitive, funny human you already see come through more often, with less weight on her shoulders.

-I work with kids, teens, and college students.
+Our team works with kids, teens, and college students.
 Anxiety can show up at any age, and the approach adjusts to fit a six-year-old, a fourteen-year-old, or a twenty-year-old's actual life.

 If anxiety is showing up in her body (stomachaches, headaches, trouble sleeping), interfering with school or college, or shrinking her world by making her avoid things she used to enjoy, those are real signals worth taking seriously.